 This is Week 1 in the 10 Growth Experiments in 10 Weeks series.
 We’re running 10 experiments to see which growth strategies are the most promising for Kiip’s business model and current state.
-Signup to get each week’s update delivered via email!
+Follow us on Twitter to get more marketing updates.

 4 Steps to Thoughtful PR